 "All nine mil?" said Sally.
 "Cause I found a bunch of twenty-twos in the glove box."

-Flipping them back and forth also helps put the focus where it needs to go.
-Sometimes you want the name close to the dialog to be clear on who is speaking.
-Other times, you want to closer to the action or thought that comes after speech.
+Flipping the "said" tag before and after the name also helps put the focus where it needs to go.
+Sometimes you want the name close to the dialogue to make it clear who's speaking.
+Other times, you want it closer to the action or thought that comes after speech.
+For example:

 "Do you think she knows?" whispered Sally.